What we’re really talking about is a wonderful day when no one diets. I mean, why else would they call it Thanksgiving? —Erma Bombeck

 3. A clean green bean casserole recipe?
 Say what?!
 No Thanksgiving dinner is complete without a green bean casserole.
 Yes, please!

 4. How about some soup?
 I had some butternut squash soup for the first time a few years ago and didn’t expect to like it at all.
 Guess what?
 I loved it!
-This butternut quash soup recipe from Mara looks amazing and is a must-try!
+This butternut squash soup recipe from Mara looks amazing and is a must-try!

 5. Instead of sweet potato casserole with marshmallows, how about roasted sweet potatoes minus the added sugar?